 The fact that HubSpot comes with a mobile app makes it easy for users to keep track and take care of business when on the move.

-If you want access to their pro marketing features such as marketing automation, landing pages and blog creation, you’ll need to fork out a hefty $800/month.
-And, to be honest, there are plenty of tools that do these things better and for less money – like the one on this list!
+However, if you want access to HubSpot's pro marketing features such as omnichannel marketing automation, A/B testing, deal and company scoring, dynamic personalization and blog creation, you’ll need to fork out a hefty $890/month.
+And, to be honest, there are plenty of tools that do most of these things better and for less money – like the ones on this list!

-Templates: As you can see above, HubSpot’s own selection of landing page and email templates is pretty poor.
-They have their Asset Marketplace where you can purchase landing page templates, but that stings quite a bit considering you’re already paying $800/month.
+As you can see above, HubSpot’s own selection of landing page and email templates isn't the best.
+They have their Asset Marketplace where you can purchase landing page templates, but that stings quite a bit considering you’re already paying such a lot.

 Not a deal-breaker, but you can’t schedule recurring tasks.
 This means if you have daily tasks that you want to add to your Task Queues you will have to manually add each daily task.
 Tasks don't sync to your Google Calendar.